The best gay bars and clubs in Soho

 This traditional two-floor pub attracts a similar (though less cruisey) crowd to Comptons.
 Downstairs is a decent-sized drinking space with more standing room than seats; upstairs is a cosier lounge bar that can be hired for private events.
 The ambience is more chilled than many Soho venues, but it fills up quickly on Friday nights and weekends.
 There’s ’80s music on Sundays and a ’90s night on Tuesdays, but The Duke of Wellington is most inviting on Mondays, when many drinks cost £2.
 Even Soho’s Tardis-like Wetherspoon’s, The Cross Keys, can’t beat those prices.

-This Soho cocktail bar isn’t a designated LGBT venue, but because of its location and laissez-faire ambience, anyone on the LGBT spectrum should feel right at home.
+This Soho cocktail bar isn’t a designated LGBTQ venue, but because of its location and laissez-faire ambience, anyone on the LGBTQ spectrum should feel right at home.
 A daily happy hour where you can grab a pornstar martini for £5.50 sums up Freedom Bar’s appeal: it simply offers a winning combination of value and glamour.
 On busier nights, bar staff will open up the basement disco, which has a notorious stripper pole – any Soho regular can tell you about the time(s) they saw Denise Welch swinging around it.

 Snap up exclusive discounts in London